Buying a Condo: What to Expect

 There are actually three different dates that dictate different processes and timelines on the standard Contract of Purchase & Sale from the BCREA.
 When you’re buying a condo, your real estate agent should explain the significance of each of these dates, if they’re going to differ, and discuss what would work best for your timelines, and your potential move-in plans.

 The completion date is often referred to as your ‘closing’ date.
 Simply put, this is the date that you actually take ownership of the condo, and it becomes yours!
-See this excerpt from the Real Estate Council of BC’s website: ‘On that day, legal ownership will transfer from the old owner to you in exchange for the purchase price of the home.
+See this excerpt from the BC Financial Services Authority’s website: ‘On that day, legal ownership will transfer from the old owner to you in exchange for the purchase price of the home.
 You will be able to move in on the possession date stated on your contract.
 The completion and possession dates are not necessarily on the same date.’

 It’s important to re-iterate that the possession date is not always the same date as the completion date.
 The possession date will typically be accompanied by a time, and this date and time is when you’re legally entitled to the receive the keys to the property and have access to your new condo.
 Pay close attention to this one, it seems to be the most important for buyers, especially when you’re setting up movers and making your moving plans!